-- During any construction works ensure that pedestrian assess through the campus and to occupied buildings is not restricted or prevented.
+During construction works, ensure that pedestrian assess through the campus and to occupied buildings is not restricted or prevented.

 Courtyards and Paved areas

-Refer to the University Master Plan for specific details of the courts and paved areas to be included in the various zones.
+Refer to the Macquarie University Campus Master Plan for specific details of the courtyards and paved areas to be included in the various zones.

-Wayfinding signage is to be included in all main connection walkways through the campus to inform and direct students, visitors and staff to
+Wayfinding signage is to be included in all main connection walkways through the campus to inform and direct students, visitors and staff.

-All wayfinding signage in line with the Macquarie University Signage & Wayfinding Guidelines.
+All wayfinding signage must be in line with the Macquarie University Signage & Wayfinding Guidelines.

 Existing buildings and facilities are provided with fire hydrant coverage from existing hydrants, many of which are external feed hydrants.

-Information on existing site hydrant system is held and maintained by the MQP and will be provided as part of the project brief.
+Information on existing site hydrant system is held and maintained by Macquarie University Property and will be provided as part of the project brief.

-Fire hydrant systems to new buildings and refurbished areas of existing buildings are be installed to meet the requirements of the BCA and the associated standards.
+Fire hydrant systems to new buildings and refurbished areas of existing buildings are be installed to meet the requirements of the Australian Building Codes Board and the associated standards.

 Ensure that new developments including external works, do not adversely affect access to existing or new hydrants.